BarberAxthelm/Vd2-Vg9_TCR_Analysis/README.md

     - Counts of functional paired sequences per sample.

 ### TCR_Diversity.R

+This runs diversity analytics on TCRD, TCRG, and combined chains.

+It imports:

+    - CSV MiXCR Data file formated by TCR_Data_Preparation_MiXCR.R

+It exports:

+    - a CSV containing diversity statistics.
+    - a CSV containing J-chain usages for individual animals and timepoints.

 ### TCR_MSA_Sequence_Logos.R

 This script is used to generate the multiple sequence alignment (msa) and sequence logo generations for each animal, timepoint, and chain (TCRD/TCRG), both as a nucleotide sequence and amino acid sequence.